t4tarzan/mri-analysis-platform/replit.md

 ## Frontend Architecture
 The client-side is built using React with TypeScript, featuring a modern component-based architecture.
 The UI uses shadcn/ui components built on Radix UI primitives for accessibility and consistency.
 The application follows a single-page application (SPA) pattern with client-side routing using Wouter.
 State management is handled through React Query (@tanstack/react-query) for server state and React hooks for local state.

-The frontend implements a three-phase accordion-style workflow:
+The frontend implements a streamlined three-step workflow:
-1. MRI Upload & 3D Model Conversion - File upload with drag-and-drop support
+1. Upload MRI Files - Compact button-style upload with drag-and-drop support and file validation
-2. AI Analysis & Detection Configuration - Configurable detection parameters and real-time analysis
+2. Process & Analyze - Single-button processing with real-time progress tracking and status updates
-3. Results & Report Generation - Interactive visualizations and comprehensive reporting
+3. Results & Download - Interactive 3D brain model visualization, detection overlays, metrics dashboard, and PDF report generation

 ## Backend Architecture
 The server uses Express.js with TypeScript in ESM module format.
 The architecture follows a RESTful API design with dedicated route handlers for MRI scan operations.
 File uploads are handled using Multer with configurable storage and validation.
 The backend implements middleware for request logging, error handling, and JSON parsing.